HarryEH/Hnefatafl/README.md

 Optimization?
 Rapid prototyping in Java - what will final implementation be written in - C/C++ for optimization.
 Might have limitations on the VM - ie no JVM etc. So should be a compiled executable.
 Doesn't exclude much.
 Functional? - Haskell?? ;)
 Randomness is probably a good enough solution if we can get good enough performance for a Monte Carlo approach.
 Assumption of a greedy algo is too naive.
+Current solution uses 99% of 8 core i7...
+Need to be sure of VM specage